List of FBI controversies: Charles McGonigal indictment

-A retired senior FBI official and former agent in charge of the F.B.I.’s counterintelligence division in New York, Charles McGonigal, was charged with falsifying FBI reports, money laundering, conspiracy, and violating sanctions by working for Oleg Deripaska, a Russian aluminum manufacturer and oligarch.
+In January 2023, a retired senior FBI official and former agent in charge of the F.B.I.’s counterintelligence division in New York, Charles McGonigal, was charged with falsifying FBI reports, money laundering, conspiracy, and violating sanctions by working for Oleg Deripaska, a Russian aluminum manufacturer and oligarch.

 FBI surveillance since 2010

 Defending Rights & Dissent, a civil liberties group, cataloged known instances of First Amendment abuses and political surveillance by the FBI since 2010.
 The organization found that the FBI devoted disproportionate resources to spy on left-leaning civil society groups, including Occupy Wall Street, economic justice advocates, racial justice movements, environmentalists, Abolish ICE, and various anti-war movements.
 In late 2020, the ACLU filed a lawsuit demanding information about the FBI's Electronic Device Analysis Unit.
 The civil rights group believes that the EDAU has been quietly breaking into iPhones and other devices.

+In 2023, the FBI admitted for the first time that it bought location data rather than obtain a warrant.

 The Crypto Six

-In March 2021 in Keene, New Hampshire, the FBI lead a raid, along with the ATF and other agencies, on the Free Talk Live studios (a libertarian radio show) against Ian Freeman (director of FTL) alleging that he operated an unlicensed money transmitting business in the form of Bitcoin ATM machines.
+In March 2021 in Keene, New Hampshire, the FBI led a raid, along with the ATF and other agencies, on the Free Talk Live studios (a libertarian radio show) against Ian Freeman (director of FTL) alleging that he operated an unlicensed money transmitting business in the form of Bitcoin ATM machines.
 The raid was conducted in the middle of the night and the joint taskforce used Bearcat armored vehicles, flashbang grenades, and destroyed security cameras and windows on Freeman's property.
 The taskforce also confiscated $180,000 in cash, boxes full of goldbacks, 101 physical Bitcoins, and other possessions of Ian Freeman.
 The homes of several other individuals were raided that night, later being referred to as "the Crypto Six."
 While the FBI's main justification for this raid was that scammers were using the Bitcoin vending machines to scam people, Ian Freeman counters saying that he frequently warned ATM users of scams and used his Bitcoin vending machines to improve the businesses in his community.

 The prosecution had originally charged Freeman with 25 felony counts, eventually dropping 17 counts as the trial went on.
 Freeman's attorney asserted that the charges against Freeman were "absolute nonsense" and described Freeman as a nonviolent man that assists people with avoiding scams rather than aiding scams.
 Freeman received public support during his trial, with overflow rooms established to accommodate his supporters and one security officer noting, "I’ve never seen the courtroom like that" when referencing the number of attendees.
 On December 23, 2022, Ian Freeman was convicted on all eight felony counts and his case is pending sentencing and appeal.
 His appeal is scheduled for April 14, 2023.